 “It has staccato, it’s got Bella figura and it’s got a natural flow like no other language.
 It’s a like a sunbaked, elegantly worn down version of Latin with sprinkles on top.
 It’s got the warmth of Portuguese, the clarity of Spanish and the sophistication of French.
 If there is a heaven, they surely speak Italian over there.”— Unknown

 Of all the romance languages, Italian is considered to be the most romantic and incredibly beautiful spoken languages on the planet earth.
-Thanks to most words ending in a vowel and rhythmic flow of a sequence of sounds, it is quite phonetic, unique, and easy to understand.
+Thanks to most words ending in a vowel and rhythmic flow of a sequence of sounds, it is pretty phonetic, unique, and easy to understand.

 It is a very euphonic language, and its pronunciation and accents contribute to this euphony.
-It is one of the few languages that is aesthetically pleasing to the ear.
+It is one of the few tongues that is aesthetically pleasing to the ear.
 Soon, you will discover how delightful and rewarding it is to learn.

 But why take my word for it?
 Try to listen to some popular Italian songs.